-If you look at the national rate averages published each week by the FDIC, interest checking accounts have averaged 0.04% APY while savings accounts average at 0.06%.
-These low rates have remained the same since 2013, and although the Federal Reserve signaled an intention to raise rates in early 2017, those changes won't immediately affect deposit interest rates.
+If you look at the national rate averages published each week by the FDIC, interest checking accounts have averaged 0.03% APY while savings accounts average at 0.06%.
+These low rates began in 2020 and have seen a slight increase since 2021.

 Checking vs. Savings: Why You Might Want Both

 There's a good reason that many bank customers have both a checking and a savings account.
 Each type of account tends to make up for the limitations or disadvantages of the other, and since they play different roles in your financial life, it's not a waste of money to open both.
 In fact, banks will usually encourage their customers to do this by offering free savings accounts to anyone who already has a checking account.

 Having these accounts at the same bank also lets you coordinate the movement of your money more efficiently.
 For instance, a savings account can be used as a sort of backstop to your checking whenever you run into an overdraft situation.
 If you opt into overdraft protection, the bank will automatically transfer money from your savings balance to keep your checking account from going into the red.
 While you'll usually pay a fee for each protective transfer, it's still less than what you'd otherwise pay for a regular overdraft.